uqyge/neuralODE_combustion/draft.md

-# Neural ODE for combustion modelling
+# Neural ODE for combustion reaction modelling
 ## Abstract

 ## 1. Neural network for reaction modelling in combustion